 Plenty of large-scale businesses found their start as a side hustle.
 While this won’t be the outcome for every side hustle, it’s reassuring to know it’s possible!
 For example, social media platforms like Facebook and Twitter all started as projects on the side.
 And Steve Jobs worked on his vision for Apple while working at Atari.

 On average, it costs $16,000 in the first year to launch a side hustle

 We already flagged the importance of considering costs when starting a side hustle.
 For many, a side hustle is a means to gain additional money for bills and expenses, so the average cost of launching a side hustle can appear daunting.
 Your side hustle budget is entirely up to you, but it should be a main factor of consideration when setting things up.

-Who’s starting a side hustle in 2023?
+Who’s starting a side hustle?
 Well, anyone can take the plunge.
 Running a side hustle is a particularly popular choice with younger demographics, especially Gen Zs and millennials.
 In this section, we’ll examine the side hustlers themselves – who are they?

 50% of millennials in the US have a side hustle

 That’s right – half of all millennials, which includes adults between the ages of 27 and 42, have a side hustle.
 Out of every generation, millennials are the biggest fans of side hustles.
 This demographic typically has a full-time job and is looking to support their main income with extra cash on the side.

 70% of Gen Zs in the US are looking to start a side hustle